mohdmuiz11/WashNClean/README.md

 - Search API
   - Search API is used to let user use the search function to do a local search within the application

-## 5.0 Sequence Diagram of The Proposed Application
+## 5.0 Sequence Diagram of The Application
 > - Login and Register
 ![login_register](https://user-images.githubusercontent.com/55783309/147570434-6226ade6-ee23-44b3-9ac0-1dac23495b0c.jpg)